uga-libraries/aspace_scripts/README.md

 ## api_test_project_template.py
 This script is a template for making scripts working with the ArchivesSpace API, particularly working with the ArchivesSnake library: https://github.com/archivesspace-labs/ArchivesSnake

+## ASpace_Data_Audit.py
+A series of SQL queries to generate a spreadsheet for data cleanup.

 ## as_functions.py
 A test script with different functions testing how to start up a series of background import jobs and monitor their progress